A West Village Guide

 Yes, that famed apartment from the ’90s sitcom with a cult following is located at the corner of Grove and Bedford Streets in the West Village.
 Know that the show wasn’t actually filmed here, but on a set in Los Angeles.
 You’ll see shots of the exterior apartment building throughout the series.
 And in case you’re wondering, Monica’s sprawling apartment would rent for more than $5,000 if it were to hit the market today.

-Hit up divey spots like Art Bar, Johnny’s, Corner Bistro, and Fat Cat, Arthur’s and the Village Vanguard for live jazz, and Employees Only and Daddy-O (pictured below) for creative cocktails.
+Hit up divey spots like Art Bar, Johnny’s, Corner Bistro, and Fat Cat, and the Village Vanguard for live jazz, and Employees Only and The Otheroom for cocktails.
 Tavern on Jane has terrific wines by the glass and delicious food, yet has that local corner pub kind of feel.
-It’s one of my hangouts.
-And then there’s the circa 1880 Whitehorse Tavern where history oozes through the cracks in the walls.
+It’s one of my go-to spots.
+And then there’s the circa 1880 White Horse Tavern where history oozes through the cracks in the walls.
 I suggest a bar crawl. 🙂

 The Stonewall Inn